 - Explore ancient Hoi An

-- Temples in Hoi An
+- Discover some of the many temples in Hoi An

-- Cho Hoi An Central Market
+- Shop at Cho Hoi An Central Market

 Basket boat in the countryside of Cam Thanh